How to reduce hiring bias in the recruitment process

 Status quo bias

 Change can be uncomfortable, and it’s no surprise that many of us prefer that things remain as they are.
-This desire is what goes on to form the status quo bias.
-In recruitment, this might look like an aversion to hiring candidates that don’t look, think, or act like everyone else in the company.
+This desire forms the status quo bias.
+In recruitment, this might look like an aversion to hiring candidates who don’t look, think, or act like everyone else in the company.

 So, if, for example, 86% of Fortune 500 CEOs are white and male, the status quo bias is what will compel board leaders and directors to continue to hire white men for leadership roles.
-This can be especially damaging to workplace diversity as it perpetuates a bias towards the unfamiliar, leading us to reject evidence or opportunities that can benefit us.
+This can damage workplace diversity by perpetuating a bias towards the unfamiliar, leading us to reject evidence or opportunities that benefit us.

 Illusory correlation